Dpdl-io/DpdlEngine/README.md

 ### Other programming languages

-Other programming languages may also be supported in future.
-Please feel free to suggest your opinion on the Discussion section on the DpdlEngine GitHub repository
+Other programming languages can be easily integrated in future.
+Please feel free to suggest your opinion on the 'Discussion' section on the DpdlEngine GitHub repository

 ## Supported Platforms